 Chalutzim (Rising 10th Graders)

-Outward Bound Chalutzim campers spend several days with course leaders from the North Carolina Outward Bound School (NCOBS) for a program to develop group-building skills, leadership, nature knowledge, self-awareness, self-discipline and personal growth.
+Outward Bound (second session): Chalutzim campers spend several days with course leaders from the North Carolina Outward Bound School (NCOBS) for a program to develop group-building skills, leadership, nature knowledge, self-awareness, self-discipline and personal growth.
 Through the physical challenge of expedition hiking, rock climbing and rappelling, high ropes course, a supervised solo in the forest and a service project, participants learn to overcome mental and emotional challenges in their lives.
 Back at Camp Judaea, Chalutzim focuses on introspection and reflection of individual growth through their relationship with nature, each other, and themselves.

 Campers enjoy weekly trips out of camp including hikes and overnights in spectacular western North Carolina forest campsites, trips to area amusements and bowling as well as trips to Sliding Rock and other spectacular outdoor sites.